D.O.B. – February 28, 1950.

 MODUS OPERANDI – Most important thing to him is safety of his men, despite political borders.
 He will pull strings and rank to get them what they want and keep them and those they love safe.
 Likes to solve all mysteries.
 Gets the best and latest equipment for his lab and personally recruits the best people to his team.
 Knows their worth and trusts them to succeed.
 Likes to get out in the field when he can and prepared to put his life on the line.
 Has contacts with governments (he has the ear of the President of the USA), government agencies and the military and uses those contacts but is aware that egos and sensitivities need to be taken into account.

-BOOKS APPEARS IN – Off The Edge; Over The Line; Out of Time, and Ecuador
+BOOKS APPEARS IN – Off The Edge; Over The Line; Out of Time, Ecuador, Nemesis, and Remilious.

 OTHER INFORMATION – Favorite helicopter – Huey UH-1.
 Military call sign, Six Centaur.
 Favorite music Blues and some jazz — Dina Washington, Billie Holiday (favorite album – Lady Sings the Blues), Ella Fitzgerald, Muddy Waters (favorite album—At Newport 1960), Bo Diddley (favorite album Bo Diddley is a Gun Slinger, plays this in chopper).
 Also likes some early blues rock—Fleetwood Mac, The Allman Brothers Band, Taj Mahal.
 Hates to admit it but likes Frank Sinatra.